0x77ff/Byte-Stealer/README.md

 Added steam ssfn and config stealer
-Added ethernet and wifi interface info stealer + Nearest/Strongest SSID(can be used for WiGLE/online wifi map geolocation) added encoding customization
+Added ethernet and wifi interface info stealer + Nearest/Strongest SSID(can be used for WiGLE/online wifi map geolocation) added encoding customization added roblox cookie grabbing to operagx and chromium browsers

 ```
 Working on: